Alan Trejo Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Kelly makes the start for the Diamondbacks, his sixth of the season.
-He is 1-3 with a 4.10 ERA and 25 strikeouts in 26 1/3 innings pitched.
+- The Diamondbacks will look to Henry (0-0) in his second start this season.

-- His most recent time out was on Sunday against the San Diego Padres, when the righty threw five innings, surrendering four earned runs while allowing three hits.
+- His last time out was on Tuesday against the Kansas City Royals, when the left-hander tossed 4 1/3 innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.